refusetoloose/refusetoloose.github.io/README.md

 ## Projects 🚧
 - **Strategic Business Analysis for Pason Systems Inc.**
-  - Conducted an in-depth analysis of Pason Systems Inc., a global leader in oil and gas data management, identifying critical risks and opportunities.
+ - Conducted analysis of Pason Systems Inc., using Annual Reports, SWOT analysis, PESTLE framework, and Porter’s Five Forces to identify areas of improvements, critical risks and opportunities.
-  - Proposed strategies for transitioning to low-carbon energy and enhancing cybersecurity resilience, including integration plans for acquisitions and KPIs for IT security.
+ - Proposed strategies for transitioning to low-carbon energy and enhancing cybersecurity resilience.
+ - Designed integration plans for acquisitions with a focus on IT security aligned with strategic planning objectives.
 - **Strategic Marketing Planning for a Small-Scale Business in Canada**
   - Developed a SMART digital marketing strategy to increase website traffic by 30% and applications from diverse backgrounds by 15% by 2026.
   - Recommended Lewin's Change Model to improve internal communication and strategy implementation.